Corporation Governing Body

 Theo is a very experienced strategic manager who has had a long and distinguished career in the Railway industry.
 Currently running his own business Theo was previously Project Director for National Express East Anglia and in this role heavily involved with the planning of the Olympics and Crossrail.
 Theo has an impressive track record of public service which includes Chairman of Renaissance Southend (URC), Chairman of Southend Business Partnership and Chairman of Essex Economic Partnership.

-Bala is an experienced senior public servant who is currently Chief Executive at Basildon Borough Council.
-Home to over 175,000 residents and more than 6,500 businesses employing around 85,000, Basildon is the second largest economy in the Thames Gateway region outside of Canary Wharf.
+Bala is an experienced senior public servant who, until recently, was the Chief Executive at Basildon Borough Council.
+Home to over 180,000 residents and more than 6,500 businesses employing around 85,000, Basildon is the second largest economy in the Thames Gateway region outside of Canary Wharf.
+During his career Bala was involved in a number of transformational projects and regeneration schemes.
 Bala has a BSc in Mechanical Engineering and is currently Chair of the Basildon Community Safety Strategy Group, a statutory multi agency partnership, as well as being the former Chair and a current member of the Essex Chief Executives Association (ECEA) and the Thames Gateway South Essex Partnership (TGSE).

 Rachel Richards BSc, FCA